eruji/kvpuppet/README.md

 ### Using the Application

-After logging in, you will be presented with a menu:
+After logging in, you will be presented with a menu of your purchased songs:

--   **Enter a new song URL:** Choose this to download a new song.
-You will be prompted to paste the URL of the song you want to download.
--   **Download last song again:** A convenient shortcut to re-download the last song you entered.
+-   **Select a song from the list:** Choose any of your purchased songs to download its tracks.
+-   **Refresh song list:** If you've purchased new songs since starting the application, you can refresh the list.
+-   **Enter a song URL manually:** If you prefer, you can still paste a direct URL to a song page.
 -   **Exit:** Safely closes the application.

 Downloaded songs will be saved in a `downloads` folder inside your project directory, with each song getting its own subfolder.